Cyrix126/namecoin_dart/README.md

 - [x] class to parse and retain namecoin data from a transaction
 - [x] getters for formatted data
 - [x] getters for expired/renewable state/(block|time) left
+- [ ] generate a scriptHash for requests to retrieve transactions with a name.
-- [ ] lookup key/value from blockchain
+- [ ] filter transactions to get the most up to date key/value pair
-- [ ] Construct each name of operation for new transactions
+- [ ] construct transactions for each name of operation

 ## Usage